-This is a drink that originated in Taiwan in the 1980's and spread throughout Southeast Asia before finding its way to the US.
-Most of us think of bubble tea as being synonymous with boba tapioca pearls, but bubble tea was originally just a cold milk tea that was shaken until frothy.
+This is a drink that originated in Taiwan in the 1980s and spread throughout Southeast Asia before finding its way to the U.S. Most of us think of bubble tea as being synonymous with boba tapioca pearls, but bubble tea was originally just a cold milk tea that was shaken until frothy.
 Sometimes boba were added, but basil seeds or cubes of jelly were also used.

 You can find boba at almost any Asian grocery store or online.
 These marble-sized spheres are made from tapioca, just like the smaller pearls we use for tapioca pudding.
 They come in a range of colors, but all boba have a fairly neutral flavor.
 Once cooked, it's best to mix them with some sugar syrup — this gives them some sweetness and also helps preserve any pearls you're not using right away.

-Boba are at their very chewiest best if used within a few hours of cooking.
+Boba are at their chewiest best if used within a few hours of cooking.
 However, the longer cooking method I outline below helps the boba stay soft and moist for several days if kept refrigerated in simple syrup.
-They will gradually start to harden and become crunchy in the middles.
+They will gradually start to harden and become crunchy in the middle.
 For a quick-fix bubble tea when you know you'll eat them right away, just boil the boba until they are soft, 5 to 10 minutes.

 The sweet and creamy bubble teas you buy in the stores are usually flavored with special powders and sweetened condensed milk.
-You can buy these powders online along with the boba themselves, but I think that boba made with regular tea and other more natural sweeteners are just as good.
-You only need to make one cup of strong tea, any tea of your choosing, and mix it with regular milk, almond milk, sweetened condensed milk, or fruit juice.
+You can buy these powders online, along with the boba themselves, but I think that boba made with regular tea and other more natural sweeteners are just as good.
+You only need to make one cup of strong tea — any tea of your choosing — and mix it with regular milk, almond milk, sweetened condensed milk, or fruit juice.
 A little simple syrup leftover from soaking the boba helps sweeten things up.

 What's your favorite kind of bubble tea?

-How to Make Boba and Bubble Tea
+How To Make Boba & Bubble Tea

 What You Need

-Saucepan Bowl for holding the cooked boba Measuring cups
+Bowl for holding the cooked boba

-• Very Chilled Bubble Tea: For an extra-chilly bubble tea, combine all the tea, milk, and/or juice, but not the boba in a cocktail shaker.
+- Very chilled bubble tea: For an extra-chilly bubble tea, combine all the tea, milk, and/or juice, but not the boba in a cocktail shaker.
 Add a few ice cubes and shake for 20 seconds.
 Pour into a tall glass and add the boba.

-• Saving Leftover Boba and Making Boba for Later: Boba are best if used within a few hours of cooking, but will keep refrigerated with simple syrup for several days.
+- Saving leftover boba and making boba for later: Boba are best if used within a few hours of cooking, but will keep refrigerated with simple syrup for several days.
 The boba will gradually harden and become crunchy as they sit.